-No, we are unable to sell refreshments at this time.
+Yes!
+Our refreshments stand is open again.
+Please note that we do not sell bottled water.
 Patrons who wish to bring their own sealable water bottles are welcome to do so.
 Please note water is the only beverage allowed in the theatre auditorium.
 Food is prohibited at all times.

 What are your cleaning procedures?

 We have updated our cleaning protocols and products with guidance from our local health unit in response to the COVID-19 virus.
 To ensure we are following the most up-to-date recommendations we will continue to work closely with our health unit and update our procedures as appropriate.

 Can I bring my backpack, bag or suitcase into the theatre?

 We ask that you leave all bags and all large personal items at home.
 Coats and jackets must be kept on your seat or lap.